UMP 97x40 [M8+M10] GW F300 Lina / N38 - search holder

 - The use of a cover or a magnetic holder is recommended due to the limited possibilities of manufacturing threads or complex shapes in the magnet

-- Health risk to health from tiny fragments of magnets can be dangerous, if swallowed, which is crucial in the aspect of protecting young children.
-Furthermore, small elements of these magnets can complicate diagnosis when they are in the body.
+- Possible danger to health from tiny fragments of magnets are risky, in case of ingestion, which is particularly important in the aspect of protecting young children.
+Additionally, tiny parts of these magnets are able to be problematic in medical diagnosis when they are in the body.

 Dust and powder from neodymium magnets are flammable.